j-webtek/rescribos-docs/README.md

 The entire pipeline is accessible through both the desktop UI and CLI, enabling automated workflows, scheduled jobs, and CI/CD integration.

+## Responsible Use Notice

+Rescribos includes web scraping capabilities for content extraction. **Users are responsible for ensuring legal and ethical use** of these features:

+- ✅ Verify authorization to access configured data sources
+- ✅ Respect robots.txt directives and website Terms of Service
+- ✅ Configure appropriate rate limits to avoid server overload
+- ✅ Be aware that aggressive scraping may result in IP bans
+- ✅ Prefer official APIs over scraping when available

+See [Responsible Data Collection](core-capabilities/data-extraction.md#responsible-data-collection) for comprehensive guidelines on ethical scraping practices.

 ## Documentation Map

 - **Orientation** - [Executive Summary](introduction/README.md), [At a Glance](introduction/at-a-glance.md), and [Value Proposition](introduction/value-proposition.md).